AlejandroMrosas/Password-Generator/README.md

 # Password Generator

-Today project I have created a password generator.
-If you are struggling with finding a password this generator will help you do that.
-You can generate a password from 8 characters to 128 characters.
+Today's project I have created a password generator.
+That contains the ability to generate a password  of 8 - 128 characters.

 ## Password Generator Options
 - Lower Case